fyquah/fyp-worker-dispatcher/analysis/README.md

 There is a lot of shell scripts and arbitrary scripts.
 The scripts were not structured in organised directories.

+## Structure of Raw Data

-As the project was carried out on specific hard disks, the rundirs in raw data is expected to live in one of (which one exactly doesn't matter):
+The rundirs in raw data is expected to live in one of (which one exactly doesn't matter):

 - `/media/usb/home/fyquah/fyp/prod/rundir/`
 - `/media/usb2/home/fyquah/fyp/prod/rundir/`
 - `/media/usb3/prod/rundir/`

-The weird naming is due to a weird initial design decision to write raw data directly into the same disk, rather than writing to an external hard disk symlinked to `~/fyp/prod/`.
+*The weird naming is due to a weird initial design decision to write raw data directly into the same disk, rather than writing to an external hard disk symlinked to `~/fyp/prod/`.*

 The following sections below will discuss how the results in the reports were produced, and the roles of scripts throughout the directory.

-Prior to doing anything, run `make` in the `analysis/` directory, it compiles the shared libraries for faster inlining tree construction from adjacency lists.
+Prior to doing anything, run `make` in the `analysis/` directory.
+This compiles the shared libraries for faster inlining tree construction from adjacency lists.

 ## 4. Call Site Reward Assignment

-The main data structure used here is the `expanded-tree`, as described in the report.

-The primary data structures are provided by

-- `inlining_tree.py` - Albeit it's name, it actually provides the expanded tree as described in the report.
-The name is as such because I found out about expanded trees after writing this part.

 tl; dr : To reproduce this stage of the project's results, run the following: